-Make sure that the motherboard supports the memory.
-It is recommended that memory of the same capacity, brand, speed, and chips be used.

-(Go to GIGABYTE's website for the latest supported memory speeds and memory modules)

-- Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - · Memory modules have a foolproof design.
+- Make sure that the motherboard supports the memory.
+It is recommended that memory of the same capacity, brand, speed, and chips be used. - (Go to GIGABYTE's website for the latest memory support list.) - Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - Memory modules have a foolproof design.
 A memory module can be installed in only one direction.
-If you are unable to insert the memory, switch the direction,
+If you are unable to insert the memory, switch the direction.